 A. Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants?
-Yes No
+Yes 🗌 No

-If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2014.
+If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2015.

-ADMISSION

-Require Recommend Require for Some Consider If Submitted Not Used

-SAT or ACT

-ACT only

-SAT only

-SAT and SAT Subject Tests or ACT

-SAT Subject Tests

-B. If your institution will make use of the ACT in Fall 2014, please indicate which ONE of the followadmissions process):
+B. If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2015 please indicate which ONE of the following applies (regardless of whether the writing score will be used in the admissions process):

-ACT with Writing component required ACT with Writing component recommended.
-X ACT with or without Writing component acce epted
+- \\\\ ACT with Writing component required - \\\\ ACT with Writing component recommended.

+X ACT with or without Writing component accepted

-C. Please indicate how your institution will use the e SAT or ACT essa y component; check all that apply.
+C. Please indicate how your institution will use the SAT or ACT essay component; check all that apply.

 SAT essay ACT essay

-For admission Si ii Cosay The F essay
+For admission

 For placement

 For advising

 In place of an application essay

 As a validity check on the application essay

 No college policy as of now

-Not using essay component
+Not using essay component $\square$ $\square$

-D. In addition, does your institution use applicants yes X no E. Latest date by which SAT or ACT scores mus Latest date by which SAT Subject Test scores F. If necessary, use this space to clarify your test not required of some students): t be received for fa must be received f ll-term admission: A on: n/a

-G. Please indicate which tests your institution us ses for placement ((e.g., state tests):
+D. In addition, does your institution use applicants' test scores for academic advising? \\\\\ yes $\underline{X}$ no

+- E. Latest date by which SAT or ACT scores must be received for fall-term admissionAugust 1 Latest date by which SAT Subject Test scores must be received for fall-term admission N/A - F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students): \\\\\\ - G. Please indicate which tests your institution uses for placement (e.g., state tests):

+SAT $\boxtimes$

+ACT $\boxtimes$

+SAT Subject Tests

+AP $\boxtimes$

+CLEP

+Institutional Exam

-SAT ACT SAT Subject Tests AP CLEP Institutional Exam State Exam (specify):
+State Exam (specify):